Udaymishra7908/Predictive-Maintenance/README.md

+# Predictive-Maintenance
-# Predictive-Maintenance manufacturing production machine uesd
+manufacturing production machinery is uesd there is uesd this